wong030/pizzashop/PizzaToGo/README.md

 ## Project Structure

 This project is organized using Java with Maven as the build tool, and it follows the MicroProfile architecture.

-The project is divided into two main components:
+Think of this project as a multimodule project.

 ### 1. Services